cakephp/docs/pt/tutorials-and-examples/blog/part-two.rst

 to the view using the ``set()`` method?
 That would hand down the query object to the view to be invoked with a ``foreach`` iteration.

-CakePHP's view files are stored in ``src/Template`` inside a folder named after the controller they correspond to (we'll have to create a folder named 'Articles' in this case).
+CakePHP's template files are stored in ``src/Template`` inside a folder named after the controller they correspond to (we'll have to create a folder named 'Articles' in this case).
 To format this article data in a nice table, our view code might look something like this: